 Initial settlement offers are often inadequate because it is not in the insurance company’s best interests to offer full compensation.
 Their profit margin is enhanced every time they can quick settle for $1,000.00 when a case is truly worth $10,000.00 or settle for $100,000.00 (which may sound like a lot of money) when the case is actually worth $150,000.00 (which sounds better).

 It is also difficult to assess the value of a claim so early in the process.
 Victims need to finish their treatment, and doctors need to see if your injury will have any long-term effects.
 It is only at that point that doctors can determine if you need ongoing treatment or if your injuries will impact your ability to work or live the rest of your life pain free.

 If doctors and your attorney need time to determine the value of your case, there is no way the insurance company can know what it may be worth.

 Need Help After a Car Crash?
 Set Up a Free Consultation Today

 Car crash claims are often worth more than the insurance company says they are.
 Their goal is to pay out the least possible amount to protect their bottom line.

 That is why it is important to meet with a licensed attorney to discuss your claim.
-TSR Injury Law has obtained more than $150 million in compensation on behalf of our clients.
+TSR Injury Law has obtained $300 million in compensation on behalf of our clients.
 Your initial consultation is free, and there are no upfront fees while we work on your case.